Annual Stitching Weekend 2017

 2017 ActewAGL Royal Canberra Show Super Toyworld Crafts Expo

-The Guild is looking forward to participating in the Crafts Expo at the Canberra Show, 24 to 26 February.
-We will be helping to set up the Needlework display.
-During the show we will demonstrate embroidery and provide information.
+The Guild participated in the Crafts Expo at the Canberra Show, 24 to 26 February.
+We helped to set up the Needlework display and demonstrated embroidery.

 The Embroiderers’ Guild ACT 2016 Exhibition